BarryBeics/Project-One/README.md

 - As an owner, I want to showcase skills I have and give examples of previous work to attract more clients.
 - As an owner, I want the possibility for prospective clients and recruiters to contact me easily.
-- As an owner, I want my website to be easily recognisable.
 - As a user, I want to be able to get in touch with the developer for any reason.
 - As a user, I want to be able to view skills and examples of past work.
+- As a user, I want to be able to see the developers social media presence.
+- As a recuiter, I want to easily get a copy of the developers CV.
 - As a curious user, I want to know more about the developer in terms of career history.
 - As a potential client with specific project goals I want to easily communicate my project.